umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Deploy-Settings/index.md

 ## Batch settings

-Even with appropriate settings of the above timeouts, Deploy's backoffice transfer operations can hit a hard limit imposed by the Azure app service or other hosting environment.
+Even with appropriate settings of the above timeouts, Deploy's backoffice transfer operations can hit a hard limit imposed by the hosting environment.
 For Azure, this is around 4 minutes.
-This will normally only be reached if deploying a considerable amount of items in one go.
+This will typically only be reached if deploying a considerable amount of items in one go.
 For example, a media folder with thousands of items can reach this limit.

 An error message of `500 - The request timed out.
 The web server failed to respond within the specified time.` will be reported.

-If encountering this issue, the `SourceDeployBatchSize` setting can be applied with an integer value (e.g. 1000).
+If encountering this issue, the `SourceDeployBatchSize` setting can be applied with an integer value (for example 1000).
 This will cause Deploy to transfer items in batches, up to a maximum size.
 This will allow each individual batch to complete within the time available.

 ## UseDatabaseBackedTransferQueue